-Usage Metrics: Users - A Unifying Force
+Usage Metrics: Users as a Unifying Force

 Lately I've been thinking about where usage metrics and behavioral analytics fit into our overall company goals.